cyrus-lang/Cyrus/README.md

 # Cyrus Lang

 Cyrus is a general-purpose, statically-typed, manually memory-managed programming language designed for performance-critical applications.
-It leverages LLVM as its compiler backend, providing efficient code generation and optimization capabilities.
+It leverages GCCJIT as its compiler backend, providing efficient code generation and optimization capabilities.
 The language syntax is heavily influenced by C, offering familiarity to developers experienced with C-like languages.

 Key Features: